qrakhen/periodiq/periodiq/README.md

 The answer is yes, it does.
 But _Periodiq_'s RenderInstance takes that off of your shoulders - and does the dirty work for you.
 A lot.
-It recognizes every change made and translates your JavaScript code into dynamically generated HTML files.
+It recognizes every change made to the element tree and translates your JavaScript code into dynamically generated HTML files.
 _Periodiq_ does a good job at hiding every sign of possible HTML/CSS contamination across the Framework.